Everything You Need to Know About ObamaCare for 2019: Information on Subsidies, Rates, Dates, Enrollment, and More

 - There is however now going to be seamless support for WBE (web based brokers) to directly enroll consumers into Obamacare compliant on-exchange plans in a very seamless manner.
 This is one positive that will help ensure that an extension for open-enrollment will not be required.

 - Short-term health insurance regulations have been stripped back.
 Depending on where you get your news from, this could be perceived as both good and bad for consumers long term.

 - One bit of good news however, is that rates are actually expected to decline in some states for the first time in years.
 Below, we detail how much rates are expected to change on a state by state basis.

-Below is a break down of everything you need to know about cost assistance for health plans under the Affordable Care Act (ObamaCare) in 2019 and 2020.
-In other words, here is everything you need to know about Premium Tax Credits, Cost Sharing Reduction Subsidies, Medicaid and CHIP, HSAs, and Medical Deductions for 2019 and 2020 all in one place.
+Below is a break down of everything you need to know about cost assistance for health plans under the Affordable Care Act (ObamaCare) in 2019.
+In other words, here is everything you need to know about Premium Tax Credits, Cost Sharing Reduction Subsidies, Medicaid and CHIP, HSAs, and Medical Deductions for 2019 all in one place.

 Types of Assistance

 First off, the types of assistance offered under the Affordable Care Act are: